roddhjav/apparmor.d/docs/development/workflow.md

 ## Development Install

-It is not recommended installing the full project *"manually"* (with `make`, `sudo make install`).
+It is not recommended installing the full project *"manually"* (with `just complain`, `sudo just install`).
 The distribution specific packages are intended to be used in development as they include additional rule to ensure compatibility with upstream (see `debian/`, `PKGBUILD` and `dists/apparmor.d.spec`).

 Instead, install an individual profile or the development package, the following way.